stitchdata/docs/_integration-schemas/hubspot/deal_pipelines.md

       - name: "closedWon"
         type: "boolean"
         description: "Indicates if this stage marks a deal as closed won."

-  - name: “label”
+  - name: "label"
-    type: “string”
+    type: "string"
-    description: “The human-readable label for the pipeline”
+    description: "The human-readable label for the pipeline."

-   - name: “active”
+  - name: "active"
-    type: “boolean”
+    type: "boolean"
-    description: “Indicates if the pipeline is currently in use”
+    description: "Indicates if the pipeline is currently in use."

-   - name: “displayOrder”
+  - name: "displayOrder"
-    type: “integer”
+    type: "integer"
-    description: “The order in which the pipeline appears in HubSpot”    ---
+    description: "The order in which the pipeline appears in HubSpot."
+---